-Chemical use per million litres of watertreated was 13% higher than for 2001/02.
+Chemical use per million litres of water treated was 13 percent higher than for 2001/02.
 Several factors contributed to this result (see below).

 Chemical use by volume of water treated is primarily influenced by the source of water for treatment.
-Waiwhetu aquifer water needs less treatment than river water, while there is a natural variation in the quality of water taken direct from rivers and from our storage lakes, the latter is strongly influenced by levels of algae growth in the lakes.
+Waiwhetu aquifer water needs less treatment than river water.
+There is also a natural variation in the quality of water taken direct from rivers and from our storage lakes, the latter being strongly influenced by levels of algae growth in the lakes.
 The choice between alternative chemicals and treatment processes can also affect results.